kingluddite/web-dev-notes/css/flexbox/01-intro.md

 }
 ```

-* nothing happens
+* Nothing happens

-* flexbox is flexible
+* `flexbox` is flexible
-* more forgiving than floats
+* More forgiving than floats
-* flex container and inside is the flex items
+* flex container
+    + And inside is the flex items
-* add flex-wrap to flex container
+* Add flex-wrap to flex container
     - default value is `nowrap`

 ### flex-wrap: wrap